XuJiandong/docs-bank/rc_lock.md

 * In case the identity flag is 0x0, a signature must be present in `RcLockWitnessLock`, we will used the signature for secp256k1 recoverable signature verification.
 The recovered public key hash using blake160 algorithm, must match the current identity content.
 * In case the identity flag is 0xFC, we will check against current transaction, and there must be an input cell, whose lock script matches the identity content when hashed via blake160.

-The other identity flags other than 0x0 and 0xFC are not recommended although they are supported.
+Identity flags other than 0x0 and 0xFC are not recommended although they are supported.

 When `signature` is present, the signature can be used to unlock the cell in "anyone-can-pay mode".